OCA/maintainer-tools/CONTRIBUTING.md

 ### Review

-Peer review is the only way to ensure good quality of the code and to be able to rely on the others devs.
-The peer review in this project will be made by making Pull Request.
+Peer review is the only way to ensure good quality of the code and to be able to rely on the other developers.
+The peer review in this project will be managed through Pull Requests.
 It will serve the following main purposes:

-* Having a second look on his work to avoid unintended problems / bugs
+* Having a second look on a code snippet to avoid unintended problems / bugs
 * Avoid technical or business design flaws
-* Allow the coordination and convergence of the devs by informing community of what has been done
+* Allow the coordination and convergence of the developers by informing the community of what has been done
 * Allow the responsibles to look at every devs and keep the interested people informed of what has been done
-* Prevent addons incompatibilities when/if possible
+* Prevent addon incompatibilities when/if possible
 * The rationale for peer review has its equivalent in Linus's law, often
   phrased: "Given enough eyeballs, all bugs are shallow"